jbroadway/docusaur/README.md

 API documentation browser for software projects, made to work like the php.net website.
-Pages are created manually instead of being auto-generated, providing for more information than dockblocks can provide on their own.
+Pages are created manually instead of being auto-generated, providing for more information than docblocks can provide on their own.

 Usage: